barr-israel/barrcodes/content/posts/aoc2024/day21.md

     | 0 | A |
     +---+---+
 ```
-And the robot starts with it's finger on the `A` button.
+And the robot starts with its finger on the `A` button.

 Moving the robot is done using another keypad that looks like this:
 ```goat {width=200,height=150}